liip/drifter/docs/index.md

 * `virtualization/playbook.yml` for provisioning.
 You can control which roles are used to build your box.
 This allows you to control what is installed in your box.

-If those two mechanism are not enough for you, you can also extand the `Vagrantfile` through the `virtualization/VagrantfileExtra.rb` file.
-You should not have to touch the `Vagrantfile` at all.
+If those two mechanism are not enough for you, you can also modify the `Vagrantfile`, but be aware that the risk of botching things up is far greater.

 Currently you do not have a lot of control, but we will glad to add anything making sense to this file.
 Feel free to ask and we will comply ;)